mvolkmann/MyUnixEnv/notes/GoNotes.md

 Running `go install` from the `statistics` package directory creates is a `statistics.a` file in the directory `$GOPATH/pkg/{platform}/github.com/mvolkmann` directory.
+If any of these directories below `$GOPATH` do not yet exist, they will be created.
-This is an object file.
+The file `statistics.a` is an object file.
 When other packages that use this package are installed, this file is used rather than compiling the code again to speed up build times.

 ### Add Tests

-The Go standard library provides a `testing` package.
+The Go standard library provides a lightweight testing package called `testing`.
 Let's add tests to the "statistics" package.
 The VS Code Go extension provides the "Go: Generate Unit Tests For Package" command that does what its name implies.